lfight97/ned-spo-context/README.md

-# Will update very soon!
+# The code for the Paper "Improving Entity Disambiguation by External Context Augmentation" will update very soon!